Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Experiments

 \subsubsection{Ablation Experiments}

 To further validate the effectiveness of each module proposed in the AIM-Mapping method, we present the results of ablation experiments on different modules.
 Ablated privileged representation: The privileged information introduced in the asymmetric feature representation module is removed, and only current and historical observations are used to evaluate the state value.
 Ablated mutual information evaluation: The mutual information evaluation module, which assesses environmental uncertainty using privileged information, is removed, and the robots are guided using the explored area for exploration.
-The comparison of training results after removing the respective modules is shown in Fig.\ref{A comparison of the reduction in exploration timesteps between}, while the comparison test results of the trained models on the test set are presented in Table IV.
+The comparison test results of the trained models on the test set are presented in Table IV.

-Experimental results show that removing privileged observational information reduces time efficiency of the algorithm, as reflected in the training curves and the tests conducted on three scenarios of different sizes.
-This, to some extent, indicates that utilizing privileged global observations in the network evaluation module during training not only helps the feature encoding module capture accurate and valuable feature information but also allows for a more accurate assessment of the robots state and action values, thereby improving decision-making efficiency.
-From the training curves, it can be seen that in the ablation experiments for both types of privileged information representations, removing privileged information slows down the early convergence of the training curves, and the final convergence position is not as optimal as the complete AIM-Mapping method.
-Experimental results on the test set also indicate that not using privileged information reduces the robots decision-making efficiency.Thus, using global information as privileged input, extracting feature mappings through asymmetric feature representation, and evaluating map uncertainty during exploration with the mutual information evaluation method can improve the overall decision-making performance of the system.
+Experimental results show that removing privileged information reduces time efficiency of the algorithm, as reflected in the tests conducted on three scenarios of different sizes.
+This, to some extent, indicates that utilizing privileged global information in the network evaluation module during training not only helps the feature encoding module capture accurate and valuable feature information but also allows for a more accurate assessment of the robots state and action values, thereby improving decision-making efficiency.
+Experimental results on the test set also indicate that not using privileged information reduces the robots decision-making efficiency.
+Thus, using global information as privileged input, extracting feature mappings through asymmetric feature representation, and evaluating map uncertainty during exploration with the mutual information evaluation method can improve the overall decision-making performance of the system.